codepks/LearningLLD/README.md

 **Problem Statement**
 Design a Meeting Scheduler where you need to book a meeting room for a given time period for given attendees(optional) and block the room in room's calender.
+Make the design scalable to open the scope for further development.

 **Process Flow**
 1. A user enters given time and day and capacity of a meeting in a meeting scheduler